KILTprotocol/docs/docs/sdk/1-workshop/09-verification-authenticity.md

 Here's how it works:

 1. The <span class="label-role verifier">verifier</span> sends a nonce to the <span class="label-role claimer">claimer</span>.
-2. The <span class="label-role claimer">claimer</span> sends back this nonce signed with their **private** key, together with their `attestedClaim`.
+2. The <span class="label-role claimer">claimer</span> sends back this nonce signed with their **private** key, together with their `Credential`.
 3. The <span class="label-role verifier">verifier</span> checks the following:
-   - Does the signature on the nonce match the public key contained in the `attestedClaim`?
-If so: the entity/person who just sent the `attestedClaim` plus the signed nonce is also the owner of this `attestedClaim`.
-If not: the `attestedClaim` might be stolen.
+   - Does the signature on the nonce match the public key contained in the `Credential`?
+If so: the entity/person who just sent the `Credential` plus the signed nonce is also the owner of this `Credential`.
+If not: the `Credential` might be stolen.
    - Is the data valid?
 Is the attestation on-chain and not revoked?
 See the simple [Verification](verification) for more information about the validation logic.

 OK, let's see this in action.